 All of the Bid documents must be prepared and arranged in a manner similar to the Bid hard copy.

-The digital copy must be completely identical to the hard copy (excluding the quote).
+The digital copy must be completely identical to the hard copy (excluding the signatures and seal that will be added to the physical form).
+Any inconsistencies between the Bids may lead to a disqualification of the Bid.

 The Bid’s digital copy will include the entire Bid (excluding the quote), on its appendices in a CD format and Words format (not scanned and not PDF).

-It is clarified that it is prohibited to include the quote with the digital copy of the Bid.
+It is clarified that it is prohibited to include the Price Quote with the digital copy of the Bid.
+Rather, Bidders should submit the Price Quote separately in accordance with Section 0.2.6.1.